MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 When you select the **Customized Power BI Report** link, the Power BI workspace where the sample reports are provided appears in a lineage view.
 These reports are the copy of your out-of-the-box reports and can be edited and modified.
 You must provide access to the workspace only if your organization plans on using these copies to develop reports.

 From the lineage view, select **Access**, and provide **Contributor** access to your report authors and **Viewer** access to users who view these or any other reports built in this workspace.
+However, you must provide the **Workspace Member access** to access the embedded report in Dynamics.

 For more information on data permissions, go to: [Manage dataset access permissions (preview)](/power-bi/connect-data/service-datasets-manage-access-permissions).
 You must provide these permissions only if you plan to use these reports.

 ## Step 4: Embed customized reports back to Dynamics 365